Kauffman–White classification: Representative stock of antisera

 E = polyvalent for eh, enx, etc.

 G = polyvalent for gm, gp, etc.

 L = polyvalent for lv, lw, etc.

+Nonserological correlates

+Instead of antibody-based serotyping, modern laborotories increasingly use DNA-based methods such as pulsed field gel electrophoresis, multiple-loci VNTR analysis, multilocus sequence typing, and multiplex-PCR.
+These "molecular serotyping" systems actually perform genotyping of the genes that determine surface antigens.
+They largely agree with the Kauffman-White results, allowing the system to continue to be used.

 Connection of O and H symbols to the work of Weil and Felix

 This use of the O and H symbols is based on the historic observations of Edmund Weil (1879–1922) and Arthur Felix (1887–1956) of a thin surface film produced by agar-grown flagellated Proteus strains, a film that resembled the mist produced by breath on a glass.
 Flagellated (swarming, motile) variants were therefore designated H forms (German Hauch, for film, literally breath or mist); nonflagellated (nonswarming, nonmotile) variants growing as isolated colonies and lacking the surface film were designated as O forms (German ohne Hauch, without film [i.e., without surface film of mist droplets]).